Choose another writer in this calendar:

 Supported by his father, Hughes entered in the early 1920s the Columbia University, New York.
 For the disappointment of his family, Hughes soon abandoned his studies, and participated in more entertaining jazz and blues activities in nearby Harlem.
 Disgusted with life at the university and to see the world, he enlisted as a steward on a freighter bound to West Africa.
 He traveled to Paris, worked as a doorman and a bouncer of a night club, and continued to Italy.

 After his return to the United States, Hughes worked in menial jobs and wrote poems, which earned him scholarship to Lincoln University in Pennsylvania.
+His first play, The Gold Piece (1921) was published in the children's magazine The Brownies' Book.
 According an anecdote, Hughes was "discovered" by the poet Vachel Lindsay in Washington.
 Lindsay was dining at the Wardman Park Hotel, where Hughes worked as a busboy, and dropped his poems beside the Lindsay's dinner plate.
 Lindsay included several of them in his poetry reading.
 It prompted interviews of the "busboy poet."
 Hughes quit his job and moved to New York City.

 In 1929 Hughes received his bachelor's degree.
 He was celebrated as a young promising poet of the generation, publishing his poetry in Crisis (1923-24) and in Alain Locke's anthology The New Negro (1925).
 His first book of verse, The Weary Blues, supported by Carl Van Vechten, came out in 1926.
 "My news is this: that I handed The Weary Blues to Knopf yesterday with the proper incantations.
 I do not feel particularly dubious about the outcome: your poems are too beautiful to escape appreciation.
 I find they have a subtle haunting quality which lingers in the memory and an extraordinary sensitivity to all that is kind and lovely." (from Van Vechten's letter to Hughes in Remember me to Harlem, ed. by Emily Bernard, 2001)